Trekking peaks of Nepal

 27°54'31" 86°40'14", Khumbu region, Mahalangur range - you beauty!

-This is a classic peak, visible both from near Lungden a the base of the Renjo La, and also from Machermo in the Gokyo valley.
+This is a classic peak, visible both from near Lungden and the base of the Renjo La, and also from Machermo in the Gokyo valley.
 However, the best route to the mountain is perhaps up the isolated Kyazo valley (also pronounced Gyajok and Kyajo).
 Don't underestimate how long it takes to get to a base camp up there, or the adventures getting there.

 A - Nirekha 6159m